cloudfoundry/bosh/ci/pipelines/os-images/README.md

 # AWS

 Concourse will want to publish its artifacts.
+Create an IAM user with the [required policy](iam_policy.json).
 Create buckets for OS Images, then give it a public-read policy...

     {
       "Version": "2012-10-17",